As an Amazon Associate we earn from qualifying purchases.

-If you’re petite, you’ll have to exert extra effort to find brands which offer petite sizes.
+If you’re petite, you’ll have to exert extra effort to find brands that offer petite sizes.
 They’re not as common.
 If you take the extra steps in finding them, your bra straps are less likely to fall off.

 You’ve heard about one boob being bigger than the other, right?
 It’s natural.
-So is one leg or one arm being shorter than the other, causing your stance to be disproportionate as well.
+So one leg or one arm is shorter than the other, causing your stance to be disproportionate as well.
 This may be why your bra falls.

 For those who suffer from scoliosis, bra straps can be your worst nightmare.
-The condition sometimes makes your shoulders uneven so the lower one might see that your bra strap falls off a shoulder.
+The condition sometimes makes your shoulders uneven so the lower one might see that your bra strap falls off your shoulder.